Co-active leadership in times of physical distancing and beyond.

 These virtual classroom sessions will be delivered in collaboration with our training partner Compassium Management Consultants.
 Compassium works trusting that the quality and result of organisations are determined by the quality of working relationships and therefore focuses on effective collaboration in teams and organizations, both in times of prosperity and adversity.
 Compassium supports its customers in achieving their objectives with services in the areas of leadership, culture strengthening, organizational change and project and programme management.
 The firm was founded in 2007 and based in Amersfoort, NL

-The workshops consist of 2 sessions of 1 hour each per workshop day.
-The sessions commence at 1300 CET each course day and end at 1600 CET.
+The workshops consist of 3 sessions of 3 hour each per workshop day.